zer0wipe/synapse/README.md

 * **Context-Aware History:** Synapse automatically sends the current branch's history to the LLM, ensuring relevant and dynamic context while saving tokens and cost.
 * **Native Graph View Integration:** Visualize your branching conversations in real-time using Obsidian's Graph View.

-## Installation

-#### From the Community Plugins Store (Recommended)

-1. Go to `Settings` > `Community plugins`.
-2. Make sure `Restricted mode` is **off**.
-3. Click `Browse` and search for "Synapse".
-4. Click `Install`, and then once it's finished, click `Enable`.

-#### Manual Installation
+#### Manual Installation (from source)

-1. Download the latest release from the [Releases page](https://github.com/zer0wipe/Synapse/releases) on GitHub.
-2. Unzip the downloaded file.
-3. Copy the unzipped folder into your Obsidian vault's plugin folder: `<YourVault>/.obsidian/plugins/`.
+1. Clone this repository into your Obsidian vault's plugin folder: `<YourVault>/.obsidian/plugins/synapse`.
+2. Navigate to the plugin directory: `cd <YourVault>/.obsidian/plugins/synapse`.
+3. Install dependencies: `npm install`.
+4. Build the plugin: `npm run build`.
-4. Reload Obsidian, go to `Settings` > `Community plugins`, and enable "Synapse".
+5. Reload Obsidian, go to `Settings` > `Community plugins`, and enable "Synapse".

-### Configuration

-1. After enabling the plugin, go to the **Synapse** tab in the `Settings` window.
-2.  **Select your LLM Provider** Currently only Gemini.
-3.  **Enter your API Key.** This is stored locally and securely on your machine.
-4. Choose your preferred AI Model from the dropdown
-5. Configure your preferred hotkey for triggering Synapse for a seamless workflow.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License